Pikachu707/keXDR/README.md

 ################ Update Information for Rebuttal #########################

-1. Croped Desensitizd subset of attack scenarios A1-15.
+1. Cropped Desensitizd subset of attack scenarios A1-15.
 2. A series of ground truth screenshots during our cyber threat hunting, captured by a host-only EDR agent.
 3. Exampled detection result visualization of CONTEXTS.